m-alsaati/organ-transplant-list/README.md

 Options are limited for organ choice (heart, kidney, lung, liver).

-Information is entered into the console with spaces between them, for example: Spongebob Squarepants AB kidney 21 2024
+Information is entered into the console with spaces between them, in the order: First name Last name Blood type Organ Age Year added to list